-Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Watch]
+Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Video]

 Apart from talking about his recent game, Goldberg thanked all his fans and even showed his gratitude for the WWE for allowing him back in the ring for the last few months and added that “this could possibly be the last time you ever see me in the ring.”

 Although, he ended his sentence by adding, “Never say never.”
-So, it means that Goldberg is not completely done with WWE and fans may see him back in action in the next fights.
+So, it means that Goldberg is not completely done with WWE, and fans may see him back in action in the future.

-If WrestleMania 33, was in fact, Goldberg’s last WWE match, then let’s have a look at few of his earlier fights that made him the man that once terrified many wrestler including Big Show, Triple H and Brock Lesnar.
+If WrestleMania 33 was, in fact, Goldberg’s last WWE match, then let’s have a look at few of his earlier bouts that made him the man that once terrified many wrestlers, including Big Show, Triple H, and Brock Lesnar.

 1. Winning the U.S. Championship And His Undefeated Streak: